Health Care Select Sector SPDR Fund

 XLVETFAI Summary

-Health Care Select Sector SPDR Fund (XLV) is showing an interesting divergence
+Health Care Select Sector SPDR Fund (XLV) is in a mixed position

 Market Positioning